mbuguaj254/Digisignature/README.md

 # Digisignature
-This is a python code to crop a photograph of a pen signature, then remove background to make it digital and easy to copy on paper.
+This is a python code to crop a photograph of a pen signature, then remove background to make it digital and easy to copy on other soft copy documents.

 ##Steps
 Install python